 18 May 2011

-Here’s a recipe kids might like—great for the hot weather (should it ever arrive…).
-Yoda Soda is as lovely a shade of lime green as Yoda’s complexion!
+For those good times when you want something special, though, here’s a recipe you might like.
+It’s perfect for the hot weather (should it ever arrive…).
+Or mix up a big bowlful for Christmas… Yoda Soda is as lovely a shade of Yule-tide green as Yoda’s complexion!

 05 May 2011

 Tags: children, cleaning up, fruit, mood, prunes, song